Ad26.COV2-S (JNJ-78436735) Vaccine Description

 - The purpose of the study is to assess the safety, reactogenicity, and immunogenicity of Ad26COVS1 (JNJ-78436735) at 2 dose levels, administered intramuscularly (IM) as a single-dose or 2-dose schedule, with a single booster vaccination administered in one cohort, in healthy adults aged greater than or equal to 18 to less than or equal to 55 years and in adults aged greater than or equal to 65 years in good health with or without stable underlying conditions.

-- The study will take place in the U.S. and Belgium.
+- The study took place in the USA and Belgium.

 - The approved clinical trial is a phase 3, randomized, double-blind, placebo-controlled study to assess the efficacy and safety of Ad26.COV2.S in preventing Sars-CoV-2-mediated Covid-19 in adults aged 18 years or older ().
 It will be a single dose of the vaccine or placebo.

-- The study foresees the inclusion of up to 60 thousand volunteers, seven thousand in Brazil, distributed in several regions of the country in the states of São Paulo, Rio Grande do Sul, Rio de Janeiro, Paraná, Minas Gerais, Bahia, and Rio Grande do Norte.
+- The study foresees the inclusion of up to 60,000 volunteers, across 3 continents, with seven thousand in Brazil, distributed in several regions of the country in the states of São Paulo, Rio Grande do Sul, Rio de Janeiro, Paraná, Minas Gerais, Bahia, and Rio Grande do Norte.